On the Christchurch Mosques Attacks

 By now, news of the devastating attacks on two mosques in Christchurch, New Zealand have spread around the world.
 This photo was taken at Al-Noor Mosque as I admired the simple beauty of the mosque during my visit 2 years ago.
 Al-Noor Mosque is one of the two mosques that was attacked in New Zealand yesterday.
 To say the mosques attacks hit close to home would be an understatement.

-According to the shooter's manifesto, he originally planned to attack Al-Huda Mosque in Dunedin, a mosque I frequented almost every day when I lived there.
+According to the shooter's manifesto, he originally planned to attack Al-Huda Mosque in Dunedin, a mosque I frequented almost every day when I lived there for 8 years.
 A mosque many of my friends still go to today, especially for the congregational Jumaah (Friday prayer).
 The mosque is a place where we seek inner peace and a sense of belonging and to be attacked in a mosque is to be attacked while being completely defenseless and vulnerable.
 If you're a Muslim in New Zealand or a Muslim who has lived in New Zealand like me, chances are you know someone who was killed or hurt in the shootings.
 Words cannot express how much I love New Zealand and its close-knit Muslim community.
 I weep out of sadness, frustration and disappointment.

 49 people were brutally murdered and at least 20 wounded during Friday prayers in Christchurch yesterday.
 Some were people I know or know of.
 Some were children who followed their parents who attend the weekly Friday prayer.
 To worship as a family and learn how to be loving, responsible, kind and resilient, as an individual and a community, is encouraged in the Islamic tradition.
 It may be hard to imagine what it's like to be Muslim, especially in a Western country, but for many of my friends and I, we know the fear, humiliation and disappointment all too well.